How to Find an Immigration Lawyer That’s Right for You

 Lawyers are well paid for being creative and resourceful, but not to the extent that it breaks the law.
 If your lawyer suggests that you do things that you believe are in violation of immigration or criminal rules, avoid this situation.
 At the very minimum, talk to another attorney for a second opinion.
 If you are caught, it could mean potentially permanent damage to your immigration hopes.

 Immigration lawyers can be expensive, and that’s why many people with straight forward situations will use CitizenPath instead.
-Our services typically begin with a page of initial screening questions.
+Our online immigration services typically begin with a page of initial screening questions.
 Most people that can answer these questions without receiving a warning can also use our services to prepare common USCIS forms.
 In many cases, applicants that do have a small legal issue can continue using our service once they have spoken to an attorney.

 But not everyone should use CitizenPath.
 As mentioned previously, individuals with complex problems will generally need to find an immigration attorney for assistance.
 When problems arise, an attorney is best trained to unwind that situation and keep you out of deeper trouble.